 ENCOURAGING DENSITY: Dense development patterns allow more people to live in a smaller area and support a mix of land uses.
 When places are closer together, trips tend to be shorter and can more easily be completed by walking, bicycling, and transit.
 This is evidenced by Downtown Denver - the densest area in Denver and the highest rate of non-single occupant vehicle driving trips.
-Density enables unique cultures and creates vibrant public spaces.
+Dense and mixed-use areas enable unique cultures and creates vibrant public spaces.
 These factors culminate in a tighter, more close-knit community, emphasizing the link between Denver's Community goal and dense development.